Lifestyle | Food Features

 An obvious “tell” is any oil that has garlic pieces or solids, whether fresh, dried or roasted, floating in the bottle.
 Leave those on the shelf.

 Any oil that is flavored with garlic through the use of “garlic oil”, “garlic essential oil”, “garlic essence”, “garlic flavoring”, “natural roasted garlic flavor”, natural flavor” or anything similar has the potential of triggering symptoms.
-This is not a FODMAP content comment; it is an “IBS trigger” comment.
+This is not specifically a FODMAP content comment; it is an “IBS trigger” comment.

 You can use the FDA label to help you.
 If the Carbohydrate amount is 0%, then there are no FODMAPs in the serving size recommended, as FODMAPs are carbohydrates.